Motion made, and Question proposed, That this House do now adjourn. [Mr. Chapman.]

 Question put and agreed to.

-Adjourned accordingly at half-past Nine o'clock.
+Adjourned accordingly at twenty-eight minutes to One o'clock.